Kiwari-Labs/kiwari-labs-contracts/README.md

 ## License

 All ERC20EXP code Copyright (C) Kiwari Labs.
 All rights reserved.
+kiwari-labs-contracts is released under the[BUSL-1.1](./LICENSE)